 |Convert Disk to Dynamic – SCCM Task Sequence Action||SCCM 1710|

 |Install Deployment Tools – SCCM Task Sequence Action||SCCM 1710|

 |OSDPreserveDriveLetter – Task Sequence Action||SCCM 1606|

 |SCCM NAP Support||SCCM 1511|

 |SCCM Out of Band Management||SCCM 1511|

-NOTE! – Some of the deprecated features will be removed from GUI and there will be a hard block.
-Hence you won’t be able to use.
+NOTE! – Some of the deprecated features will be removed from GUI, and there will be a hard block.
+Hence you won’t be able to use it.

-NOTE! – So make sure, you start planning to move away SCCM deprecated features (SCCM Unsupported features) as soon as possible.
+NOTE!
+Make sure you start planning to move away from SCCM deprecated features (SCCM Unsupported features/SCCM Deprecated Features) as soon as possible.

 Deprecated or Unsupported Features via SCCM Management Insights

-Following is some of the management insight rules about SCCM deprecated features (SCCM Unsupported features):
+Following are some of the management insight rules about SCCM deprecated features (SCCM Unsupported features):